davidje13/tty-typesetter/README.md

-Note that this is far from a full implementation of the [Unicode line breaking algorithm](https://www.unicode.org/reports/tr14/) and will produce poor results for many scripts.
+Note that this is far from a full implementation of the [Unicode line breaking algorithm](https://www.unicode.org/reports/tr14/) and will produce poor results for many scripts (even the full algorithm is noted to have issues for scripts where word boundaries are implicit).

 Each returned line will end in `\r`, `\n`, or (for the last line) may not have a newline terminator.
 You can use these to keep track of the line number if you